|

 Typical Healthcare Information Systems today show a trend focused on the needs of single providers (physicians, hospitals, nursing, laboratory, etc.).
 The reasons are that each provider demands that its requirements are unique and software providers segmented the market on this basis; information systems traditionally evolved from financial and reimbursement requirements to clinical applications structuring them by provider type; integration has not been seeing as important as a "business" area from the industry.

 Under today's conditions, "facility-centered" architectures interfere with the coordination of care that is necessary for success for capitated and managed care payment structures.
 Hospitals have been the revenue-profit centers which could afford automate their operations.
 However, many hospitals have also outpatient services with significant volumes.
 When they required online information about patient encounters their information systems were ill prepared to fulfill this demand.
+First solutions to integration are coming from other industries.
+However, these solutions provide Back-End integration tools.
+Client-Server and open-systems become to be the rule to be able to satisfy the new requirements.

 Meeting the requirements of the Integrated Healthcare System